rackerlabs/design-system/_component_design/key-value-pairs.md

 - Use icons to make the key value pairs easier to scan.
 - Use compact tertiary buttons when you want users to trigger an action.
-- Use a link text style when you want users to navigate.
+- Use a link when you want users to navigate.

 {% endcolumn %}